sksaddamhussain/service-monitor/README.md

     # service-mon.sh recover network

-    # service-mon.sh recover all  # This is recover all services (sshd, rsyslog and network) based on its Golden configuration
+    # service-mon.sh recover all  # This is used to recover all services (sshd, rsyslog and network) based on its Golden configuration

 # How to run service-mon in service monitoring mode?